Global Conservation Force is dedicated to saving wildlife from extinction through education, anti-poaching and conservation efforts.

 EDUCATING, ORGANIZING AND FIGHTING

 In 2014, after years of watching the animals in his care breed far more slowly than they were being killed in the wild, Mike decided to take action.
 His lengthy zoo keeping career combined with an active, combat-sport-heavy lifestyle gave Mike the unique experience needed to fight on the front line of conservation.
-Mike traveled to South Africa and survived the intensive boot camp training required before finally becoming an anti-poaching ranger in Kruger National Park.
+Mike traveled to South Africa and survived the intensive boot camp training required before finally becoming an anti-poaching ranger in the Greater Kruger Park.
 After several months of fighting poaching, Mike returned to America, and Global Conservation Force was founded.
 He continues to go back and fourth between the US and Africa working on direct impact wildlife conservation projects, local community support and anti poaching patrols.